Markkop/auto-import-on-paste/README.md

 No specific requirements or dependencies are needed to use this extension.

-## Extension
+## Usage

-It detects the function, goes to the end of the function name, calls VSCode suggestions, and applies the first one.
+It detects the function, checks if it is already imported, goes to the end of the function name, calls VSCode suggestions, and applies the first one.
 It will be triggered by any code change, not only pasted code.

-This extension contributes the following settings:

-- `autoImportOnPaste.enable`: Enable/disable the auto-import functionality.
-Toggle this from the status bar as well.
-- `autoImportOnPaste.supportedLanguages`: List of languages that the extension supports.
-Defaults to JavaScript and TypeScript.
+It is limited to only do that if only one function is detected.
+We can make it cover multiple functions, but it might take more time and be inconvenient.